Analysis | Social Security judges must resolve 500 to 700 disputes per year. A watchdog says that might be too many.

 Perhaps counterintuitively, the resulting rush to judgment to meet those quotas means they are more likely to rule in favor of beneficiaries seeking increased government payments, according to judges.

-An overwhelming majority — 87 percent -- of judges surveyed by the Government Accountability Office (GAO), a nonpartisan congressional agency, said the 500-700 goal is too high.
-In the June report, GAO urged the Social Security Administration (SSA) to review its productivity requirements “and determine whether the expectations are reasonable.”
+An overwhelming majority — 87 percent — of judges surveyed by the Government Accountability Office (GAO), a nonpartisan congressional agency, said the 500-700 goal is too high.
+In the June report, the GAO urged the Social Security Administration (SSA) to review its productivity requirements “and determine whether the expectations are reasonable.”

 That’s GAO’s way of saying maybe it isn’t.